AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   denotes the actual traversed parameter of the call.
 Otherwise the name being observed denotes the source of the assignment.

+- Inside the body of a borrowing traversal function, an assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone object of an anonymous access-to-variable type [redundant: which does not include a formal parameter of a procedure or generic formal object of mode **in**] and the source expression of the assignment is either directly or indirectly a name denoting a part of the traversed parameter for the traversal function.
+The indirect case occurs when the source expression denotes a part of a call to another traversal function whose argument for its own traversed parameter respects the same constraint [redundant: of being either directly or indirectly a name denoting a part of the traversed parameter for the traversal function].
+The name being observed denotes the traversed parameter for the traversal function whose body is considered.

 - An assignment operation that is used to initialize a constant object (including a generic formal object of mode **in**) of an owning composite type.
 The name being observed denotes the source of the assignment.
 The